Saint-Claude, Jura: Transport

 Saint-Claude is served by a railway station.

 Sport

 Saint-Claude has a rugby club.

 The 2017 Tour de France passed through Saint-Claude.

 The town's close proximity to the forests and ski resorts makes it a popular destination for hiking, mountain biking, camping, and skiing/snowboarding.
 Many surrounding lakes (Lac de Vouglans, etc.) also provide numerous fishing and boating activities close to town.

 Sights

 Saint-Claude Cathedral, former seat of the Bishops of Saint-Claude, is located here.

-One of the landmarks in the city is the world largest pipe (7.5 meters long and 8.7 meters high, weighing 600 kg) as a proof of its international reputation as the world capital of pipe manufacturing.
+One of the landmarks in the city is the world largest model pipe (7.5 meters long and 8.7 meters high, weighing 600 kg) as a proof of its international reputation as the world capital of pipe manufacturing.
+The world's largest functioning pipe is in St. Claude, Manitoba, which was built in 1984 to honour early settlers from the namesake Saint-Claude, Jura.
+It was smoked by locals during a fair in 1986.